keploy/community-blog/cly2iezqv000409md9zqj1umz.md

 The "Unable to Get Local Issuer Certificate" error often stems from missing intermediate certificates, server misconfigurations, or outdated certificate stores.

+While SSL/TLS errors may seem intimidating, most of them are straightforward to fix with correct configuration and regular updates.
+By keeping your certificate chains complete and auditing your setup with tools like SSL Labs, you can maintain secure, trusted communication for your users

 ## FAQ's

 ### What does the "Unable to Get Local Issuer Certificate" error mean?